 Tiger Woods’ MC-WD stretch within a week has sucked out nearly all the optimism surrounding his latest return to the PGA Tour.
 Questions of when Woods will win again have quickly turned to when will he play again, and sportsbooks around the world seem to be losing faith in the 14-time major champion.

-1. Mistaking a leaf for your ball and becoming very frustrated.
 2. It can be quite cold outside and you will need to put on and take off many layers of clothes.
-3. A friend that “plays the leaf rule” and drops the ball wherever they feel like with no penalty.

 Movember is national awareness month for men’s health issues such as prostate cancer and testicular cancer.
 No Shave November (also known as Movember) aims to raise money and awareness by encouraging men to grow mustaches (or facial hair in general) during the month of November.